43+ Things to Pack for a Cruise from Amazon in 2023

 What to wear on a Formal Night on a Cruise

 Some cruise lines still enlist a formal night where you dress to the nines.
-There will be photographers waiting to take your picture, and it’s a great memory for your cruise.
+There will be photographers waiting to take your picture, and it’s a great memory for your cruise vacation.

-What to wear: for women, a long formal dress, cocktail dress, or a dressy pantsuit is appropriate.
+What to pack: for women, a long formal dress, cocktail dress, or a dressy pantsuit is appropriate.
 For men, a jacket, collared shirts, slacks, and dress shirts are all appropriate.

 However, I’ve seen more “chic” dress codes in place of formal nights where a cocktail dress is appropriate for women and dress shirts and slacks are appropriate for men.